 10. My Counselor has a good rapport with students.
-1. Comment on the positive experiences you the counselor do to help meet your needs? vith the scho ool counselo r.
+Comment on the positive experiences yo the counselor do to help meet your needs? vith the scho ool counselo r.
 What els e could 2.
-Other Comments (If you rated your cour explain why.) nselor low on a any of the o above state ments, plec ise
+Other Comments (If you rated your coun explain why.) nselor low on a any of the d above state ments, plec ise